prabuddha03/quiscore/SUGGESTIONS.md

 ### 5. Leaderboards

 Redis's Sorted Sets are a perfect data structure for implementing leaderboards.
 You can store user scores in a sorted set, and Redis will automatically keep them ordered by score.
 This makes it very fast to retrieve the top N users for a leaderboard.
-For your `quiscore` app, this is an excellent fit for displaying real-time rankings in a competition.
+For your `scorOps` app, this is an excellent fit for displaying real-time rankings in a competition.

 **Example with ioredis:**